Vending Machine Operators

 Recent Developments

-- US office vacancy rates remained steady at 19% in the third quarter of 2024 compared to the previous quarter, according to real estate firm CBRE’s 3Q office report in Facilities Dive.
-The US office markets tracked by CBRE in Q3 saw positive net absorption, with 4.3 million square feet of net absorption.
-The net absorption was up 87% from the previous quarter, marking the second consecutive quarter of positive demand for office space.
-This follows six consecutive quarters of negative net absorption.
-The report cites a shift in patterns of office attendance and interest rate cuts by the US Federal Reserve creating more favorable conditions for commercial real estate.
+• US office vacancy rates fell to 18.9% in the fourth quarter of 2024 compared to the previous quarter, according to real estate firm CBRE’s 4Q office report in Facilities Dive.
+The US office markets tracked by CBRE in Q4 saw positive net absorption, with 10.3 million square feet of net absorption.
+The net absorption was the highest quarterly total in three years.
+The report cites stronger demand for high-quality space in prime locations during the period while commodity buildings continued to draw limited tenant interest.
 Workplace occupancy levels are a demand indicator for vending machine operators.

 Get A Demo